feluxe/gitsub_DEPRECATED/README.md

 ```

-Now let's init git repos for our child_repo dirs and create a text file for each:
+Now let's init git repos for our children and create a text file for each:

 ```
 $ cd child_repo1